justsz/cdn/README.md

 ```javascript
 mapPanel.addLayer({layerType: pandemix.map.regionOutlineLayer, name: "Regions"});
 ```
+`layerType` - type of layer to add
+`name` - name that appears in layer toggle control

 ######Locations layer
 Draws a circle on centroid locations.
 Circles can be sized according to the count of leaves in that location.
 ```javascript
 mapPanel.addLayer({layerType: pandemix.map.locationLayer, name: "Locations", displayedProperty: "location", unitRadius: 1});
 ```
+`layerType` - type of layer to add
+`name` - name that appears in layer toggle control
 `displayedPropert` - the string matching to location in tree data files
 `unitRadius` - radius in pixels corresponding to one count at minimal zoom
 `minRadius` - minimum radius in pixels at minimal zoom